top of page

 VP of Ambassador Program

-strengthen the ImagineX Client Engagement team and Go to Market strategy.
-Allison actively blends her corporate career with a purpose-driven life.
+Allison Shih actively blends her corporate career with a purpose-driven life.
 Shih serves on multiple non-profit Boards including Atlanta Technology Professionals, IT Girls Foundation, and New Hope Children’s Village.
 As a mother of 4 kids, you can also find Allison at various sporting activities either coaching on the field or cheering from the sidelines.
-Allison has over 15+ years of experience in the technology industry and holds a bachelor's degree in

 HeadshotLN.jpg